 Canon EF 100mm f2.8L Macro IS USM

 I use this lens when I’m photographing newborns and occasionally for outdoor portraits.
-For portrait work the compression at 100mm is very flattering.
+For portrait work, the compression at 100mm is very flattering.
 The macro setting is great for interesting approaches to newborn pictures, getting all those little details such as tiny fingernails that will be just a memory in a few weeks’ time when the little ones will have grown so much.

 Canon RF 50mm f/1.2L USM

 This lens is the flagship of the new Canon R system and it’s easy to see why.
-It’s the sharpest lens I’ve ever used and remarkably consistent photographing moving children at f/1.2.
+It’s the sharpest lens I’ve ever used and remarkably consistent in photographing moving children at f/1.2.
 The bokeh is creamy and gives images an ethereal beauty which is hard to describe but wonderful to look at.
 I love the 50mm focal length and know this will be regularly attached to my camera in the future.

 Canon RF 35mm f/1.8 IS Macro STM